Howard writes about learning, global education, and growing up around the world. Recent works:

-Chapter for upcoming UNESCO book, From Smart Cities to MIL Cities: Metrics for Urban Centers of the Future, edited by Felipe Chibas Ortiz, University of Sāo Paulo, Brazil, 2020.
+Chapter for UNESCO book, From Smart Cities to MIL Cities: Metrics for Urban Centers of the Future, edited by Felipe Chibas Ortiz, University of Sāo Paulo, Brazil, 2020.

 “Global Understanding – An Education Paradigm to Harness Globalization and Cultivate Sustainability” Perspectives from UNESCO Chairs on the Futures of Education, chapter co-authored with Dr. Benno Werlen, Friedrich Schiller University of Jena, Germany, 2020.

 “How the Next Generation of Global Kids Will Learn from One Another”